Tenant FAQs

 • You fail your right to rent checks

-• The contract / Tenancy Agreement has not been entered into within 15 calendar days following the payment of the holding deposit (this can be extended if agreed by both parties
+• The Tenancy Agreement has not been entered into within 15 calendar days following the payment of the holding deposit (i.e. you delay providing any information requested).
+This can be extended if agreed by both parties.

 We stop advertising a room or property once a holding deposit has been paid and therefore if we are unable to proceed with your application for any of the above reasons, the landlord will have missed out on other potential tenants taking the property.

-Q ) Why can’t I use my deposit to cover my last month’s rent?
+Q ) Why can’t I use my Security deposit to cover my last month’s rent?

 Q ) How do I report maintenance and other issues?